Aaron98990/ways-of-the-game/goals.md

 > If the goalkeeper throws the ball directly into the opponents’ goal, a goal kick is awarded.
 > - Law 10.1 - Goal scored

-> A goal cannot be scored directly from a throw-in:
-> - if the ball enters the opponents’ goal – a goal kick is awarded
-> - if the ball enters the thrower’s goal – a corner kick is awarded
-> - Law 15 - The Throw-in - Introduction

->  if the ball directly enters the kicker’s goal [from a corner kick or goal kick or kick-off], a corner kick is awarded to the opponents.
-> - Law 8, 16, 17 Kick-ff / The Goal Kick / The Corner Kick
+In addition to the above, the [restarts](/restarts) section covers restart offenses.
+In summary, you can't directly score in the opponent's goal from a throw-in, indirect free kick else it's a goal kick.
+Also, you can't directly score in your own goal from any restart else it's a corner kick for your opponents.
+For dropped ball the ball must be touched by two players else it's a goal kick if it enters the opponent's goal or it's a a corner kick if it enters your own goal.

-## Goal After Interference
+## Goal after interference

 > If, after a goal is scored, the referee realises, before play restarts, that an extra person was on the field of play when the goal was scored, and that person interfered with play:
 >